International Legion (Ukraine): Serbia

 Serbian law bars its nationals from participation in foreign conflicts.
 In March 2022, Serbian president Aleksandar Vučić said "As for volunteers, since both sides have called for volunteers, the Serbian criminal code – and we will amend it to be stricter – outlaws participation in any conflicts that do not defend Serbia's territorial integrity," and "Any of those who think they should take part in some war, we will punish severely in accordance with our constitution and our laws."

 Nevertheless, a spokesman for the International Legion confirmed that there indeed are a number of Serb volunteers in the legion and that they are fighting alongside other volunteers.

 Singapore

 Vivian Balakrishnan, Singaporean Minister of Foreign Affairs, said during a Parliament session on 22 February that Singaporeans must only fight for Singaporean national security interests and not fight in other places even for noble reasons.

 The Singaporean Ministry of Home Affairs has stated that Singaporeans who are in Ukraine are potentially liable for any criminal offences committed outside Singapore, especially when fighting Russian-backed forces, with offenders liable for imprisonment from 15 years to life with fines included.

 Slovakia

-Some Slovakian citizens have indicated they want to go fight in the International Legion, according to Minister of Defense Jaroslav Naď.
-However, it is illegal for Slovakian citizens to join a foreign army without a permit from the Slovakian government.
+Some Slovak citizens have indicated they want to go fight in the International Legion, according to Minister of Defense Jaroslav Naď.
+However, it is illegal for Slovak citizens to join a foreign army without a permit from the Slovak government.